Rent, Housing Benefit, Universal Credit and Service Charges

 If these benefits total more than the yearly allowance, then Housing Benefit is reduced to bring your income under the cap.
 This is equal to £442.31 per week for couples/families living in Greater London and £384.61 per week for couples/families living elsewhere in the UK.

-Please contact your local Income Advisor for details regarding exemptions to the Benefit Cap.
+Please contact your local Income Officer for details regarding exemptions to the Benefit Cap.

 For more information about the benefit cap changes, visit the GOV.UK website (this link will open in a new window).